PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Subsetting-Data.md

      2       35    14      10     1     9    14
      3        3    32      24     6    33    21
 ```
-Similarly, we create this data in SAS using a DATA step followed by PROC TABULATE.
+Similarly, we create this data in SAS using a DATA step followed by <span class="code">PROC TABULATE</span>.

 <div class="code-head"><span>code</span>  Tickets Dataset from PROC TABULATE.sas</div>
 ```sas